 How can I get cheap barcodes?

-The best way to get cheap barcodes is to purchase from a barcode reseller, rather than GS1 who charge registration fees and annual membership fees, making the whole process expensive.
-Say you sell your products for 5-10 years and you pay every year, that is a lot of money.
+The best way to get cheap barcodes is to purchase from a barcode reseller.
+That way you will own your barcodes for a one-off fee rather than paying membership fee and annual licence fees.
+Say you sell your products for 10 years and you pay every year, work out how much money that would be.

 Here is the history on our barcode numbers: